 - If the principal is not available, the support of the deputy principal or another colleague should be sought.

-- In the interest of teachers’ personal safety, should the parent presenting a complaint deemed to be under the influence of alcohol or illegal drugs, the teacher should seek the support of the principal, deputy principal or colleague.
+- In the interest of teachers’ personal safety, should the parent presenting a complaint deemed to be under the influence of alcohol or illegal drugs, the teacher should seek the support of the principal, deputy principal or a colleague.

 - Teachers should retain a written record of any situation that arises with a parent or guardian during which the teacher is threatened, shouted at or otherwise abused.
-A copy of this record should be given to the principal.
+A copy of this record must be given to the principal.

 - If a complaint cannot be resolved with the class teacher, parents may bring the matter to the principal.